solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-4-Start-the-hands-on-tutorial.md

 ### App Modernization

-In addition to the samples above, you can also optionally choose to take an in-depth journey through an Application Modernization series of samples.
+In addition to the samples above, it is also an option to take an in-depth journey through an Application Modernization series of samples.
 This is provided in the lab samples appendix.

 - [Application Modernization](../10_02_AppModernization/10_02_AppModernization.md)